Pupetta Maresca, The Beauty Queen Turned Mob Boss

 Pupetta Maresca wasn’t an American mob wife, but she did make a name for herself when she married Pasquale Simonetti, a member of the Italian crime organization known as the Camorra.

-Assunta Maresca, dubbed “Pupetta,” or “little doll,” for her good looks, grew up as the niece of local crime boss Vincenzo Maresca, and her family’s crimes were never hidden from her.
+Assunta Maresca, dubbed “Pupetta,” or “little doll,” for her good looks, grew up as the niece of local crime boss Vincenzo Maresca, and her family’s illicit activities were never hidden from her.
 Each year, her family celebrated the day her father escaped from prison, and they were nicknamed the “Lampetielli” or the “Lightning Knives” because of their impressive knife skills.

 But Pupetta didn’t immediately decide to follow in her family’s footsteps.
 In fact, she went in a very different direction: pageantry.
 She won a local pageant at the age of 19 and just so happened to capture the attention of Simonetti.